 The question is whether their victims should have those tools.

-In many tribal areas within many political ‘countries’, a small group of people with some knowledge of astronomy, mining, physics and shaped charges could build a simple nuclear weapon using less than $100 worth of material from Walmart.
+In many tribal areas within many political ‘countries’, a small group of people with some knowledge of astronomy, chemistry, mining, physics, shaped charges & solvents could build a simple nuclear weapon using less than $100 worth of material from Walmart.

 Do they need to do that?